darryncodes/profile-card-component/README.md

 ### What I learned

 -   How to work with ::before and ::after pseudo elements
--   The different between pseudo classes and pseudo elements
+-   The difference between pseudo classes and pseudo elements
 -   Continuing to improve use of semantic html for exmaple the unordered list usage

 ### Useful resources